-Dr. Johanna Massey, Program Coordinator 201 Carver Complex North - Hollings Wing Voice: (256) 372-5520, johanna.massey@aamu.edu
+Dr. Tamar Riley, Program Coordinator 220-B Carver Complex North - Hollings Wing Voice: (256) 372-5459, tamar.riley@aamu.edu

 The Special Education Program prepares teachers to educate students with intellectual and learning disabilities, and students with emotional/behavioral disorders.
 Persons graduating from the program satisfy the proficiencies needed for advanced licensure and are eligible for employment in a range of settings to include public schools and other educational settings.